jerboaa/hotspot-tools-find-bad-object/README.md

 `reproducer.sh` to use your reproducer.
 Do the same for `relink_jvm.sh`.
 You can find the link command from the build.log of an OpenJDK build.

+OpenJDK 9's build system uses a file with absolute paths for the object files.
+One way to make `relink_jvm.sh` work taken from the `build.log` is to make paths relative in the file-list file.

 Then invoke the main script like this:

     BAD_HOTSPOT=/path/to/bad/hotspot/ \